Blog · By The Packaging Vista Team · June 21, 2026

 Where to put the warning

 The warning has to stay with the candle while it burns, so it belongs on the container itself – typically a durable label on the base of the jar or tin.
-The box can repeat the safety message and carry your full branding, but the on-vessel warning is what keeps you covered once the box is recycled.
+The retail box that carries your branding can repeat the safety message and carry your full branding, but the on-vessel warning is what keeps you covered once the box is recycled.
 Keep the type legible and use a label stock and ink that resist heat and a little wax.

 The other label elements